 - Children with hearing loss may not hear their own voices when they speak.
 They may speak too loudly or not loud enough.
 They may have a speaking pitch that is too high.
 They may sound like they are mumbling because of poor stress on syllables, poor inflection, or poor rate of speaking.

 - Children with hearing loss have trouble in all areas of school work, especially reading and math concepts.

 - Children with mild to moderate hearing losses, on average, achieve 1–4 grade levels lower than their peers with normal hearing, unless steps are taken to help them.

-- Children with severe to profound hearing loss usually achieve skills no higher than the 3rd or 4th grade level, unless appropriate intervention occurs early.
+- Children with severe to profound hearing loss usually achieve skills no higher than the third or fourth grade unless unless they get help early.

-- The gap in school achievement between children with normal hearing and those with hearing loss usually widens as they move forward through school.
+- The school achievement gap between children with normal hearing and those with hearing loss usually gets wider as they move forward through school.

-- The level of achievement is related to how involved parents are and the quantity, quality, and timing of the support services children receive.
+- The learning level each child achieves depends on how involved parents are and the amount, quality, and timing of support services the child receives.

-- Children with severe to profound hearing losses often report feeling isolated, without friends, and unhappy in school, particularly when their contact with other children who have hearing loss is limited.
+- Children with severe to profound hearing losses often report feeling isolated, without friends, and unhappy in school.
+This is especially true when they have limited contact with other children who have hearing loss.

-- These social problems appear to be more frequent in children with mild or moderate hearing losses than in those with severe to profound losses.
+- These social problems appear to happen more often in children with mild or moderate hearing losses than in those with severe to profound losses.